alexbabibop/brianjamilla.github.io/README.md

 <<<<<<< HEAD
 # Brian's Portfolio

+“I help busy small and medium business owners in their online task in order for them to focus on their matters”

 Hey I’m Brian... and the first thing you should know about me is...

 I may not be you average guy that can give you advice regarding business strategies,